-Remember when Hangry Al’s Sub Shop Glenvar Heights was near Kendall?
+Remember when Hangry Al’s Sub Shop was in Glenvar Heights near Kendall?
 I do; it was only a few years ago.
-But, then, in early 2020, Hangry’s Al’s (16604 Sheridan Street) moved to Pembroke Pines.
+Then, in early 2020, Hangry’s Al’s moved to Pembroke Pines.

-It seemed like every time I had a plan to hit up their new location that something else popped up that I couldn’t get out of doing.
+Every time I had a plan to hit up their new location, something else popped up that I couldn’t get out of doing.
 So I woke up one morning and said, today is the day.

 Marcela and I arrived a few minutes early and waited in my car until the official opening time of 10:30 AM.
 We were hungry, but we were not ready to order.

-After Marcela pulls the ol’ “I’ll share whatever you order routine,” a slew of comfort food deliciousness is on their way to our tiny table.
+After Marcela pulls the ol’ “I’ll share whatever you order routine,” a slew of comfort food deliciousness is on its way to our tiny table.
 We’re talking seasoned fries, a half-pound cheeseburger sub, a quarter-pound cheeseburger, and a homemade meatball sub with a pecan banana cake to settle our stomachs.

 Lately, I have an aversion to fries unless they’re fresh-cut.
 While these were not, their seasoning made me bend my current mindset.

 Hangry Al’s was all out of burger buns, so my fresh beef quarter-pound came on buttered and griddled bread.
 This ended nicely since I can’t imagine eating this any other way.

 You’ve got to love happy accidents!

 The half-pound cheeseburger sub is one heavy mother f’er with American cheese, bacon, grilled onions, mushrooms, mustard, catsup & mayo.
 The trio of sauces and bacon were my addition; everything else comes standard.

-I couldn’t remember why I never ate the burger sub at their original location until Al reminded me that they weren’t using fresh beef patties at the time.
+I couldn’t remember why I never ate the burger sub at their original location until Al reminded me that they weren’t using fresh beef patties then.
 Thank goodness he came to his meaty senses.

 What a freaking great sandwich, wowsers!

-Just when you think there’s no way there is anything else equally as significant on the Hangry Al’s menu, enter the Mama’s Meatball Sub.
+When you think there’s no way there is anything else equally as significant on Hangry Al’s menu, enter Mama’s Meatball Sub.
 Yes, the meatballs are also homemade.